willfurnass/sheffield_hpc/stanagepilot/software/libs/cuda.rst

 .. code-block:: bash

+   module load CUDA/10.0.130
+   module load CUDA/10.1.105-GCC-8.2.0-2.31.1
+   module load CUDA/10.1.243-GCC-8.3.0
+   module load CUDA/10.1.243
+   module load CUDA/10.2.89-GCC-8.3.0
+   module load CUDA/11.1.1-GCC-10.2.0
+   module load CUDA/11.7.0
    module load CUDA/11.8.0

-   module load CUDA/11.7.0
+Note that the older versions of CUDA may implicitly load the GCC compiler.

-Unlike with :ref:`older versions of CUDA on Bessemer <cuda_bessemer>` you will also need to explicitly load a compiler e.g. `GCC <gcc_stanage>`.
+For newer versions you will also need to explicitly load a compiler e.g. :ref:`GCC <gcc_stanage>`.

 Confirm which version of CUDA you are using via ``nvcc --version`` e.g.: ::